Abhi0323/ML-Driven-Talent-Screening-System/README.md

 ## Objectives:

-Enhance Screening Efficiency: Automate the initial screening process, reducing the time HR spends on manual resume reviews.
+* **Enhance Screening Efficiency:** Automate the initial screening process, reducing the time HR spends on manual resume reviews.

-Improve Candidate Matching: Use advanced NLP techniques to analyze resumes and accurately match candidates to job descriptions based on skills, experience, and qualifications.
+* **Improve Candidate Matching:** Use advanced NLP techniques to analyze resumes and accurately match candidates to job descriptions based on skills, experience, and qualifications.

-Minimize Bias: Promote fairness in hiring practices by standardizing the screening process, thus reducing human biases that can affect candidate selection.
+* **Minimize Bias:** Promote fairness in hiring practices by standardizing the screening process, thus reducing human biases that can affect candidate selection.
-Methodologies:

 ## Technical Stack: